kiegroup/droolsjbpm-build-bootstrap/README.md

 * Subscribe to the RSS feeds.

-    * **It's recommend to subscribe at least to the RSS feeds of the project/repositories you're working on.**
+    * **It's recommended to subscribe at least to the RSS feeds of the project/repositories you're working on.**

     * Prefer an RSS reader which shows which RSS articles you've already read, such as: